Northrop Grumman: When There Is Too Much Growth

 Over 80% of Northrop’s revenue depends from the Department of Defense and other U.S. government agencies.
 We all have seen how this affected revenues in the past.
 I doubt NOC or any other defense contractor will be able to improve their margins once again if a similar situation happens.
 Therefore, the downside potential of a stock that went up by over 350% in 5 years is real.

-Which such hype around this stock, I’m not sure NOC could reach higher levels to keep shareholders happy on a consistent basis.
-After all, the stock is on a very steep uptrend for several years.
+With such hype around this stock, I’m not sure NOC could reach higher levels to keep shareholders happy on a consistent basis.
+After all, the stock has been on a very steep uptrend for several years.
 I have no doubt we are talking about a good company here, but there is a limit in the price to pay.
 Speaking of which, let’s take a look at NOC’s valuation.

 Valuation

-The first thing that struck me when I looked at NOC’s previous PE history is how it looks familiar.
-I’m sure I saw the 2012-2017 trend somewhere else…
+The first thing that struck me when I looked at the company’s previous P/E history is how it looks familiar.
+I’m sure I've seen the 2012-2017 trend somewhere else...

 Oh wait!
-I remember now, NOC suffers from a bullish disease called PE expansion:
+I remember now, NOC suffers from a bullish disease called P/E expansion:

-As NOC’s price went up, the PE ratio almost followed the exact same trend.
+As NOC’s price went up, the P/E ratio followed almost the exact same trend.
 In other words, the company isn’t really that much better than it was 5 years ago.
 What changed is how the market values it.
-While I think a PE of 9 was more than pessimistic (and unfair), the current PE is tough to swallow.
+While I think a P/E of 9 was more than pessimistic (and unfair), the current P/E is tough to swallow.

 I’ve also tried to find a fair value using the dividend discount model.
-Once again, when you use this model with stocks yielding under 2%, results are proven to be quite exponential and difficult to analyze:
+Once again, when you use this model with stocks yielding under 2%, the results are proven to be quite exponential and difficult to analyze:

 |